sayuki2117/alx-low_level_programming/0x08-recursion/README.md

-Write a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.
+Write a function that returns 1 if the input integer is a prime number, otherwise return 0